la2050/archive/_projects/2014/the-pathway.md

   resources_technical: '0'
   resources_communityoutreach: '0'
   resources_research: '0'
+  Which area(s) of LA does your project benefit?:
+    - San Fernando Valley
+  Does your project impact Los Angeles County?: Yes (benefits a region of LA County)
   impact_metrics: >-
     MEND has become a recognized leader in providing basic services to only households below the self-sufficiency standard.
 A holistic Health Clinic